 - Address community development needs having a particular urgency because existing conditions pose a serious and immediate threat to the health or welfare of the community for which other funding is not available.

 The use of CDBG funds is governed by the City of Deerfield Beach’s Annual Action Plan.
 The Annual Action Plan is determined with considerable input from the community.
-Examples of programs or initiatives previously funded with CDBG funds includes: housing rehabilitation, home ownership, public improvement programs, economic development, and various public service activities.
+Examples of programs or initiatives previously funded with CDBG funds includes: housing rehabilitation, homeownership, public improvement programs, economic development, and various public service activities.
 The Annual Action Plan is made available for public review, input, and comment prior to being adopted by the City of Deerfield Beach Commission; subsequently being submitted to HUD.
-Deerfield Beach residents are encouraged to participate through public hearings held before the development of the draft, during review of the draft, and adoption of the Action Plan.
+Deerfield Beach residents are encouraged to participate through public hearings held before the development of the draft, during the review of the draft, and adoption of the Action Plan.
 The administration of CDBG funded programs and initiatives are handled by the City of Deerfield Beach Legislative and Community Affairs Department in coordination with the Deerfield Beach Housing Authority (DBHA).

 The HOME Investments Partnership Program (HOME)